Law conversion courses

 Discover more about funding postgraduate study.

-Under the new qualification route non-law graduates don't have to study a law conversion course (or SQE preparation course) to sit the SQE.
+Under the new qualification route (which, if you started your studies after September 2021 you'll have to follow) non-law graduates don't have to study a law conversion course (or SQE preparation course) to sit the SQE.
 The only academic requirement to sit the SQE examinations is to hold a university degree in any subject.
-It's perfectly possible to take the SQE without ever having studied law, although we wouldn't advise it.
+It's possible to take the SQE without ever having studied law, although we wouldn't advise it.

-While some organisations and institutions continue to provide the GDL, others have replaced theirs with newly-designed conversion courses such as the Postgraduate Diploma in Law (PGDL or PGDip), MA Law (conversion) and Law conversion LLM.
+While some organisations and institutions continue to provide the GDL, many have replaced theirs with newly-designed conversion courses, most commonly the Postgraduate Diploma in Law (PGDL or PGDip).
+Other conversion course titles include MA Law (conversion) and Law conversion LLM.
 Providers title their courses differently, so you'll need to do your research.

 For example:

-• BPP University offer a Law Conversion Course (PGDL) for non-law graduates that takes eight months to complete full time.
-Completion of the course results in a PGDL.
-It costs £13,400 (London) and £10,700 (outside London).
+- BPP University offer a Law Conversion Course (PGDL) for non-law graduates that takes eight months to complete full time.
+The course is closely aligned with the foundational law elements of SQE1.
+Upon completion of the course you'll be able to take an SQE preparation course if needed or progress straight onto taking the SQE exams.
+The PGDL costs £14,300 (London) and £11,400 (outside London) and £11,400 (online).

-• The University of Sussex runs an MA Law, giving non-law students the chance to gain a Masters while getting up to speed on legal concepts.
-The course costs £9,500.
-Similarly, ULaw provides the MA Law (Conversion).
-A Law Conversion LLM is also available at the University of Brighton, taking one-year full time and costing £9,700.
+- The University of Sussex runs an Law MA, giving non-law students the chance to gain a Masters while getting up to speed on legal concepts.
+The course costs £10,500 for UK students.

 For more information on specific SQE preparation courses see our Solicitors Qualifying Examination (SQE) page.